 In January 2016, the Company held a 100% interest in the West McArthur project and in February 2016, the Company entered into a \$1.25 million exploration option with Cameco Corporation.

-In February 2016, the Company reported that it had entered into an option agreement with Cameco Corporation.
 The option agreement enables Cameco to earn up to a 60% interest in the West McArthur project through total expenditures of \$12.5 million (\$725,000 received) consisting of cash payments to the Company and accelerating exploration programs, culminating in a joint venture.